Water

 Water - The Global Context

-While 3% of the earth's water is fresh, 2.5% of the earth's freshwater is unavailable: locked up in glaciers, polar ice caps, atmosphere and soil.
-Some of it is highly polluted or lies too far under the earth's surface for extraction at an affordable cost.
 The world’s growing global population is putting pressure on the world’s freshwater supply with an estimated 2.2 billion people lacking access to safe drinking water.
 This growing concern has spurred massive investment in the sector as both governments and the private sector work towards avoiding a global water crisis.

 Water - The Kenyan Context

-In Kenya, access to a safe and sustainable supply of water is a key indicator of wellbeing, social stability, and economic growth of the population.
+In Kenya, access to a safe and sustainable supply of water is a key indicator of well-being, social stability, and economic growth of the population.
 Given that only 59% of the population has access to safe drinking water, the National Government is investing resources towards ensuring improved access to water and sanitation for all by 2030.

-In 2014, the national government launched the National Water Master Plan 2030 - that was developed in collaboration with the Japanese International Cooperation Agency (JICA) - to formulate a sustainable water resources development and management Master Plan for the country's catchment areas as well as assess and evaluate availability, reliability, quality, and vulnerability of the country’s water resources up to the year 2050 taking into consideration climate change
+In 2014, the national government launched the National Water Master Plan 2030 - that was developed in collaboration with the Japanese International Cooperation Agency (JICA) - to formulate a sustainable water resources development and management Master Plan for the country's catchment areas as well as assess and evaluate availability, reliability, quality, and vulnerability of the country’s water resources up to the year 2050 taking into consideration climate change.

 Table: Water Abstracted (Million Cubic Meters)